Frequently Asked Questions

 How can I stay updated on Phase 3 and or Cannabis Program Changes?

-To keep updated on any Cannabis Program notifications and new developments on Phase 3, we encourage you to sign up for our Canna Notes e-Newsletter.
+To keep updated on any Cannabis Program notifications and the opening date for Phase 3, we encourage you to sign up for our Canna Notes e-Newsletter.
 Learn more by clicking HERE.

 Can I reassign or transfer my Cannabis Cultivation Permit?